 The RWA supports educational efforts through The Claire C. Bennitt Watershed Fund.
-This fund, established in 1999, is a driving force behind the RWA's mission to protect water quality by acquiring watershed land promoting and environmental education.
+This fund, established in 1999, is a driving force behind the RWA's mission to protect water quality by acquiring watershed land and promoting environmental education.
 The education programs and scholarships supported by The Fund provide future leaders with the tools they need to preserve and protect open space and drinking water supply resources.
 It provides students from the RWA's service district with annual scholarships.
-Since its founding, The Fund has awarded approximately \$668,750 in scholarships.
-This year, the Fund provided \$50,000 in scholarships to 20 students who are working toward a degree in an environmentally focused field.
+Since its founding, The Fund has awarded approximately \$705,000 in scholarships.
+In 2021, the Fund provided \$36,250 in scholarships to 12 students who are working toward a degree in an environmentally focused field.